Shamdan17/Bricking_Bad/use-cases/save-the-game.md

 **Extensions:**

 -   *a.
 The program fails
-    -   1. The user runs the game again.
+    -   1. User runs the game again.
 -   *3a.
 The storage disk is full.
     -   1. Game shows the user that there is no enough storage after choosing save option.
     -   2. User frees storage and retries to save steps.